huggingface/community-events/whisper-fine-tuning-event/README.md

 2. You'll be asked to sign in to your Lambda Labs account (if you haven't done so already).
 3. Once on the GPU instance page, click the purple button "Launch instance" in the top right.
 4. Launching an instance:
-   1. In "Instance type", select the instance type "1x A100 (40 GB SXM4)" TODO: SG - SXM4 or PCle?
+   1. In "Instance type", select the instance type "1x A100 (40 GB SXM4)"
    2. In "Select region", select the region with availability closest to you.
    3. In "Select filesystem", select "Don't attach a filesystem".
 5. You will be asked to provide your public SSH key.
 This will allow you to SSH into the GPU device from your local machine.